juniorsundarCasual/TGT/vault/volume-3.chapter-161.md

 (I believe it is pretty obvious,) Mast retorted.
 (I am your benefactor.)

 "Right..."
 Guy muttered with a drawl imbued with bitter acceptance.
-He recognised his immaturity and naïveté in thinking that he could, in some way, have a close relationship with an omnisicent and puedo-omnipotent being such as Mast.
+He recognised his immaturity and naïveté in thinking that he could, in some way, have a close relationship with an omniscient and pseudo-omnipotent being such as Mast.

 (You disagree?
 You should have died, but you did not,) Mast pointed out.
 (I gave you a second chance.)